Post Award Management

-The post-award manager in the Grants and Contracts Office is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
-The post-award manager files financial reports and oversees record reconciliation and grant closeouts.
+The post-award manager in the Office of Sponsored Programs is responsible for post-award fiscal management of sponsored programs awarded to Davidson College on behalf of Principal Investigators/Project Directors.
+The Post-Award Manager files financial reports and oversees record reconciliation and grant closeouts.

 In order to access the grant account, faculty members must have Banner uploaded to their computer.
-New faculty should contact the Technology & Innovation Support Center to gain access to Banner.
-Once a Banner user account is established, faculty should contact Business Services to gain access to their grant account.
+New faculty should contact the Technology & Innovation to gain access to Banner.
+Once a Banner user account is established, faculty should contact the Controller's Office to gain access to their grant account.

-After formal, written notification of award is received by the Grants & Contracts Office, a grant account is created in Banner, the college's accounting system.
+After formal, written notification of award is received by the Office of Sponsored Programs, a grant account is created in Banner, the college's accounting system.
 Each grant account carries four sets of numbers.
 The "fund" number is specific to the award and will not change.
 The "org" number identifies the department and does not change.
 The "account" number will change according to the description of the charge.
 The "program" number, "01," does not change.

-Principal investigators should review their copy of the grant account memo carefully.
-Errors should be reported to the Grants & Contracts Office immediately.
+Principal Investigators should review their copy of the grant account memo carefully.
+Errors should be reported to the Office of Sponsored Programs immediately.

-Business Services provides accounts payable guidelines.
-Please remember to use the grants-specific journal entry form and accounts payable voucher form for all grant-funded expenses.
-These forms should be sent to the grant accountant in the Grants & Contracts Office for review/approval.
+The Controller's Office provides accounts payable guidelines.
+Please remember to use the grant-specific journal entry form and accounts payable voucher form for all grant-funded expenses.
+These forms should be sent to the grant accountant in the Office of Sponsored Programs for review/approval.

-The current mileage reimbursement rate, in accordance with Internal Revenue Service guidelines for reimbursement of employee business travel in personal vehicles, is found on the Business Services website.
+The current mileage reimbursement rate, in accordance with Internal Revenue Service guidelines for reimbursement of employee business travel in personal vehicles, is found on the Controller's Office website.